Ancient Greek philosophy: Stoicism

 The founder of Stoicism, Zeno of Citium, was taught by Crates of Thebes, and he took up the Cynic ideals of continence and self-mastery, but applied the concept of apatheia (indifference) to personal circumstances rather than social norms, and switched shameless flouting of the latter for a resolute fulfillment of social duties.
 Logic and physics were also part of early Stoicism, further developed by Zeno's successors Cleanthes and Chrysippus.
 Their metaphysics was based in materialism, which was structured by logos, reason (but also called God or fate).
 Their logical contributions still feature in contemporary propositional calculus.
 Their ethics was based on pursuing happiness, which they believed was a product of 'living in accordance with nature'.
 This meant accepting those things which one could not change.
 One could therefore choose whether to be happy or not by adjusting one's attitude towards their circumstances, as the freedom from fears and desires was happiness itself.

 Platonism

+Platonism is the philosophy of Plato, asserting the existence of abstract objects, which exist in a realm distinct from both the physical world and the mind.
+Central to Platonism is the Theory of Forms, where ideal Forms or perfect archetypes are considered the true reality, with the physical world being an imperfect reflection.
+This philosophy has influenced Western thought, emphasizing the difference between the changing, perceptible world and the unchanging, intelligible realm.
+Platonism stands in opposition to nominalism, which denies the existence of such abstract entities.